The Divān of Hafez: Overview

 The Divān of Hafez was probably compiled for the first time after his death by Mohammad Golandam.
 However, some unconfirmed reports indicate that Hafez published his Divān in 1368 (770 AH), meaning it was edited more than twenty years before his death, but no such version exists.
-There are several famous manuscripts in Iran, Europe and other places that belong to the second and third quarters of the 14th century, from thirty to sixty years after the poet's death, and the most authoritative of them are less than 500 ghazals.
+There are several famous manuscripts in Iran, Europe and other places that belong to the second and third quarters of the 15th century, from thirty to sixty years after the poet's death, and the most authoritative of them are less than 500 ghazals.
 Subsequent versions contain 600 ghazals and more.
-In 1958, Parviz Natel-Khanlari published a manuscript from around 813 AH that contains 152 ghazals in terms of good text.
+Parviz Natel-Khanlari's second edition of the manuscript contains 486 ghazals.
 Derived manuscripts, sometimes describing Persian, Turkish, or Urdu, continued over the next four centuries.
 In Hafez's poem, 23 rhythms and 10 prosody metres are used.

 Until 1988, translation of Divān or part of it into Urdu, Punjabi, Sindhi, Arabic, English in India and Pakistan, Divān and its excerpts, and arranging lyrics for singing in English, French, German, Russian, Armenian, Bulgarian, Czech, Chinese, Danish, Dutch, Finnish, Greek, Hungarian, Italian, Latin, Lithuanian, Norwegian, Polish, Portuguese, Romanian, Serbian, Swedish, Spanish and Turkish are obtained during these years.

-According to Yarshater, no Iranian poet has been so much analyzed, interpreted and interpreted.
+According to Yarshater, no other Iranian poet has been more analyzed and interpreted.
 No Persian poet can find such a combination of fertile imagination, literary expression, the right choice of silk words and expressions.
 He had a profound effect on the next group of lyricists.
 According to experts and cataloguers, during the four hundred years of compiling the Divān in the last decade of the 14th century until its publication in Calcutta in 1791 AD (1206 AH), this book has been written and copied more than any other literary work.
 The number of manuscripts of The Divān of Hafez is about 1700, which is scattered not only in Iran, but also in the geographical region of the Persian language and among all social classes and even rulers.
 In terms of the size of its Persian-speaking audiences, it has surpassed all the great works of Persian literature.

 What has been published from Hafez's poems includes incomplete, complete, non-critical and critical collections, lithography, calligraphy, Facsimile and typography.
 At least 300 printed copies of the Divān have been cited since 1988, and more have been published since then.
 Hafez's influence on the lives of Iranians can be seen in the continuation of the popularity of his poems from previous generations to the present day and the use of these poems in everyday conversations.
 This immortality and popularity has caused a unique reflection in the culture and art of Persian speakers and has been reflected in the works of many calligraphers, painters, carpet weavers and artists.

+Translations

+An early translation of the Divan was published in 1891 in Calcutta by Henry Wilberforce Clarke.

+Dick Davis has written an essay on the challenges he faced in trying to translate the Divan.